-The Latrobe Drive focus area represents an area recommended to evolve into a different Place Type as new development and redevelopment occur.
+The Rozzelles Ferry Road & W Trade Street focus area represents an area recommended to evolve into a different Place Type as new development and redevelopment occur.

-The Hawthorne Lane & 5th Avenue focus area is also recommended to evolve into a different Place Type as new development and redevelopment occur.
-Additionally, it illustrates how new development should be connected to and integrated with the adjacent public open space.
+The Freedom Drive & Alleghany Street focus area is also recommended to evolve into a different Place Type as new development and redevelopment occur.